michaelaliotti/michaelaliotti.github.io/_posts/2019-06-03-kind-understanding-and-helpful.md

 ---
 layout: post
-title: Kind, Understanding, and Helpful
+title: Kind, understanding, and helpful
 ---

 Is there a time when we shouldn't be kind?
 (And being kind doesn't mean being a pushover or making others feel good about themselves.)